jmmgr/jmmgr.github.io/git/index.md

 ### Trunk based development

-Trunk bases development doesn't use branches.
+Trunk bases development doesn't use branches (or very short lived ones).
 Developers just commit to the **trunk** branch and deploy with CD.

 The idea is to deliver fast, so most of the time you will need feature flags (to disable half baked feautures).